WANT EVEN MORE HEALTHY IDEAS FROM SHAPE YOUR FUTURE?

 - Snack smart.
 Avoid the vending machine by packing your own nutritious snacks to bring wherever you’re going.
 Check out our fun snack ideas.

 - Prioritize exercise.
 Not sure where to start?
-Browse a bunch of exercises here.
+Browse a bunch of exercises.

 - Talk with your doctor.
 Your doctor can recommend a reasonable number of calories for your health goals.

-For tons more healthy meal and snack ideas, click here.
+Click here for more healthy meal and snack ideas.